amarquaye/atlas/README.md

 Our approach will be the design and implementation of a software to detect or flag and mitigate hallucinations in LLMs.
-The ultimate objective is the creation of a browser extension to actively scan the output from LLMs and compare them with results from trusted sources on the web and inform the user of any occurrence of hallucinations.
+The ultimate objective is the creation of a ~~browser extension~~ or [website](https://atlasproject-phi.vercel.app "View site") to actively scan the output from LLMs and compare them with results from trusted sources on the web and inform the user of any occurrence of hallucinations.
-An additional feature (probably in the future) will be to find the sources of the response the LLM generated.

 <details>